kubeflow/examples/mnist/README.md

 You need to point TensorBoard to GCP credentials to access GCS bucket with model.

-  1. Mount the secret into the pod
+  1. Mount the secret `user-gcp-sa` into the pod and configure the mount path of the secret.
        ```
-     ks param set --env=${KSENV} tensorboatd secret user-gcp-sa=/var/secrets
+       kustomize edit add configmap mnist-map-tb-gcs --from-literal=secretName=user-gcp-sa
+       kustomize edit add configmap mnist-map-tb-gcs --from-literal=secretMountPath=/var/secrets
        ```

-     * Setting this ksonnet parameter causes a volumeMount and volume to be added to TensorBoard deployment
+     * Setting this parameter causes a volumeMount and volume to be added to TensorBoard deployment

-     * To see this you can run
+  2. Next we need to set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` so that our code knows where to look for the service account key.

      ```
-       ks show ${KSENV} -c tensorboard
+     kustomize edit add configmap mnist-map-tb-gcs --from-literal=GOOGLE_APPLICATION_CREDENTIALS=/var/secrets/user-gcp-sa.json
      ```

-     * The output should now include a volumeMount and volume section

-  1. Next we need to set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` so that our code knows where to look for the service account key.

-     ```
-     ks param set --env=${KSENV} tensorboard envVariables GOOGLE_APPLICATION_CREDENTIALS=/var/secrets/user-gcp-sa.json
-     ```

      * If we look at the spec for TensorBoard deployment we can see that the environment variable `GOOGLE_APPLICATION_CREDENTIALS` is set.

        ```
-       ks show ${KSENV} -c tensorboard
+       kustomize build .
        ```
        ```
         ...